Neil Sedaka: Mid-1960s

 For the remainder of his tenure with RCA Victor, Sedaka never fully recovered from the effects of Beatlemania, the loss of "It Hurts to Be in Love" to Pitney, or the failure of his recordings.
-RCA decided not to renew his contract when it expired in 1966, leaving Sedaka without a recording label.
+RCA Victor did not renew his contract when it expired in 1966, leaving Sedaka without a record label.
 He went into retirement as a performing artist.

 Although Sedaka's stature as a recording artist was at a low ebb in the late 1960s, he was able to maintain his career through songwriting.
-Because his publisher, Aldon Music, was acquired by Screen Gems, two of his songs were recorded by The Monkees.
-Other hits Sedaka wrote in this period included The Cyrkle's versions of "We Had a Good Thing Goin'" and "Workin' On a Groovy Thing"; a Top 40 R&B hit for Patti Drew in 1968; and a Top 20 pop hit for The 5th Dimension in 1969.
+Because his publisher, Aldon Music, was acquired by Screen Gems, two of his songs were recorded by the Monkees.
+Other hits Sedaka wrote in this period included the Cyrkle's versions of "We Had a Good Thing Goin'" and "Workin' On a Groovy Thing"; a top 40 R&B hit for Patti Drew in 1968; and a top 20 pop hit for the 5th Dimension in 1969.
 Also, "Make the Music Play" was included on Frankie Valli's charting album Timeless.

-On a 1965 episode of the quiz show I've Got a Secret, Sedaka's secret was that he was to represent the United States at the 1966 Tchaikovsky classical piano competition in Moscow.
-Unaware of Sedaka's secret, panelist Henry Morgan challenged Sedaka with the fact that the Soviet bureaucracy had outlawed rock 'n' roll music, and that any Western music young Russians wanted had to be smuggled into the country.
-Once Sedaka's secret had been revealed, he impressed the show's panelists with his performance of Frederic Chopin's "Fantaisie Impromptu".
-Morgan's warning turned out to be prescient, however: despite Sedaka's classical roots, his "other" life as a pop star spurred the Soviet Union to disqualify him from entering the competition.
+On a 1965 episode of the quiz show I've Got a Secret, Sedaka's secret was that he had been accepted to compete at the 1966 Tchaikovsky Competition in Moscow.
+Unaware of the secret, panelist Henry Morgan noted that Soviet bureaucracy had outlawed rock 'n' roll music, and that young Russians obtained Western music only by smuggling it into the country.
+After the secret was revealed, Sedaka performed Frederic Chopin's "Fantaisie Impromptu" for the panel.
+He did not ultimately appear in Moscow, and did not compete in the first round; by his own account he was disqualified because of his career as a pop singer.

-Sedaka also made an appearance in the 1968 movie Playgirl Killer, where he performed a song called "The Waterbug".
+Sedaka also made an appearance in the 1968 film Playgirl Killer, where he performed a song called "The Waterbug".